Home :: Insights :: How to Conduct a Training Needs Analysis (TNA) – Featuring a 4-Step Process

 • Self-Evaluation and Improvement: Encourages employees to assess and enhance their performance continuously.

-• Identifying Quality Issues: TNA highlights areas needing attention, focusing efforts on improving quality in critical sectors.
+• Identifying Quality Issues: TNA highlights areas that need attention and focuses efforts on improving quality in critical sectors.

 • Engage Stakeholders: Involve a range of stakeholders, including management and employees, to get a comprehensive understanding of training needs.